Gagonlaire/fractal-playground/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU License.
 See [LICENSE](https://github.com/Gagonlaire/fractal-playground/blob/main/LICENSE) for more information.